 During the day tour you’ll see the Central Square and the Monument to the Fighters for Soviet Power in the Far East.
 You’ll visit the S-56 Submarine and Pacific Navy War Memorials, Arsenev Regional Museum, Yul Brynner’s House and the Public Garden.
-The last sight of the day will be the Eagle’s Nest Hill (the highest point of the city).
+The last sight of the day will be the Eagle’s Nest Hill (the highest point in the city).
 From here you’ll take a look at Vladivostok in all its glory!

 Day 21 Depart

-Your Trans-Siberian tour is over.
+Your Trans-Siberian Express journey is over.

 The cost includes:

-- Private Guide services ,
+- Private guide services ,

-- Cultural sights,
+- Cultural visits,